J. D. Foster: New York

 Foster moved to New York City in 1991 and began working with artists in the improvisational scene and has worked closely with Marc Ribot on many projects through the years.
 He toured the US, Europe, and Japan with Ribot's noise combo Shrek, appearing at events such as the Saalfelden Jazz Festival.
 Foster again toured Europe and Japan with Green on Red in the early 1990s.
 They performed on European television, at major venues and rock festivals, including the London Fleadh, Glastonbury Festival, and Roskilde Festival.

 In 2004–2005, Foster toured and recorded with Patty Griffin joining her on the Sweet Harmony Traveling Revue tour alongside Emmylou Harris, Buddy Miller, Gillian Welch, and David Rawlings.
 He also performed with Griffin on Austin City Limits and Late Night with David Letterman.
 Foster worked on Laura Cantrells' 2005 release before he joined Calexico in the following year.
 In 2006, he produced the Calexico album Garden Ruin.
 For the album, his choices for production were "very adventurous in details — using unusual percussion, or wanting to bring in instruments like banjo ukuleles, bass melodica, electric mandolin, and tenor guitar."
 Foster played bass on T-Bone Burnett's album Tooth of Crime (2008) as well as appearing in the Signature Theatre production of the play in the 1996–1997 season at the Lucille Lortel Theatre.

 In 2010, Foster formed The Slummers with Dan Stuart, Antonio Gramentieri, and Diego Sapignoli.
 They released their debut album Love of the Amateur and toured Europe a year later.
 In the second half of 2013, Foster worked with the Ithaca-based songwriter Anna Coogan to record a co-written collection of songs for a new album.
 Foster had produced Coogan's first solo album The Nocturnal Among Us in 2009.
 The duo performed dates in Germany, Netherlands, London, and New York City in 2014.
-They were joined by drummer Brian Wilson aka Willie B. (Johnny Dowd) on several dates.
+They were joined by drummer Brian Wilson Willie B. (Johnny Dowd) on several dates.
 In October 2014, Foster and Coogan released the album Birth of the Stars on Elevate Records.

 Foster often performs in the house band of the Radio Free Song Club with David Mansfield and Dave Schramm.